joaopn/joaopn.github.io/_research/social-media-analysis.md

 ## Dynamics *of* platforms

-I'm interested in how social media platforms work, and what can be changed in terms of algorithms and design decisions to improve them beyond engagement metrics.
+I've analyzed how social media platforms work, and what can be changed in terms of algorithms and design decisions to improve them beyond engagement metrics.
 I approach this through large-scale data analysis and modelling.

 Telegram is an important platform, given its size and use for less visible, more private content-sharing.
 We parsed and made available a large-scale multimodal (text, audio & video transcriptions) dataset of German-language telegram channels [1].
+The underlying 25TB multimodal ETL pipeline (Python, Snakemake, PyTorch, Whisper) achieved a ~250× real-time transcription factor per GPU on `whisper/large-v3-turbo` through finetuned batching and VAD.

 Publications
 1. Angermaier, M., Hoeldrich, E., Lasser, J., **Neto, J.P.**, 2025.
 The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories.
 [DOI:10.48550/arXiv.2504.06318](https://doi.org/10.48550/arXiv.2504.06318)

 ## Dynamics *within* platforms

-I'm interested in how certain important societal issues interact with, and are affected by, social media.
+I've analyzed how certain important societal issues interact with, and are affected by, social media.
 These include
 - how conspiracy theories evolve on German Telegram [1]
 - how the discourse around climate change has evolved on Reddit [2]